 Sometimes, our financial circumstances change and result in a move like this.
 And, sometimes, we just realize that it isn’t realistic to pay what we are.
 Even something as simple as hearing how much less you’d spend elsewhere can be enough to get this ball rolling.
 Money does, after all, make the world go round.
 And, when none of us have enough of it, it’s as valid a reason for moving as any other.

 While less common, there are also homeowners who move because they no longer feel safe where they are.
-Neighborhoods change all the time, and an area which was secure when you moved in may not be anymore.
-Something as simple as the wrong neighbors, or a break in elsewhere on the street, could shatter your illusions.
+Neighborhoods change all the time, and an area that was secure when you moved in may not be anymore.
+Something as simple as the wrong neighbors, or a break-in elsewhere on the street, could shatter your illusions.

 And, if you have kids in the house, it’s unrealistic to think staying is an option.
 In some cases, owners try to rectify issues like these with security systems.
 But, more than not, you can be sure a move will be on your cards at some stage once security becomes a real worry to you.